iAvicenna/Residual-Network-Pytorch/README.md

 which are X but it overshoots.
 So it identifies most of all the objects X as X but it also identifies many other which are not X as X as well.
 So it is not very precise but recalls all the X.

-In this case we see that birds, cats and dogs have both lower recall and precision where as others have higher for both.
+In this case we see that cats and dogs have both lower recall and precision where as others have higher for both.
-This likely means that the program confuses birds cats and dogs among each other.
+This likely means that the program confuses cats and dogs with each other.
 A full confusion matrix can sort this out (to be implemented in future).

 # Requirements